byjdw/HMPEngine/README.md

-# HMP-Private
+# HMPEngine

-The initial version of the HMP Plugin, this version has since been abandoned, please see [byjdw/HMPJava](https://www.github.com/byjdw/HMPJava
+This was the initial iteration of the HMP server plugin - it is now deprecated as a newer version has since been made: [byjdw/HMPJava](https://www.github.com/byjdw/HMPJava
-) for a newer version.